sunilnayak133/ikccd/README.md

 # ikccd
-IK Solver using Cyclic Coordinate Descent on Unity
+IK Solver using Cyclic Coordinate Descent made for Unity3D

 Currently works perfectly on the X-Y plane.